aws-lite/performance/readme.md

 ---

-## Latest benchmark results
+## Latest performance metrics

-The benchmarks below represent timing and memory for a basic roundtrip operation in Lambda: coldstart / initialization > import SDK > instantiate a client > read a row from DynamoDB > write a row to DynamoDB > return metrics.
+The performance metrics below represent timing and memory for a basic roundtrip operation in Lambda: coldstart / initialization > import SDK > instantiate a client > read a row from DynamoDB > write a row to DynamoDB > return metrics.

-Each test Lambda has only and exactly what it requires to complete the benchmark; all extraneous dependencies and operations are removed.
+Each test Lambda has only and exactly what it requires to complete the benchmark run; all extraneous dependencies and operations are removed.

-Benchmarks are run on regular intervals to account for ongoing improvements.
+Performance metrics are gathered on a regular basis to account for ongoing improvements to the SDKs (and, to a lesser extent, Lambda).
 Additional, more granular data will be published soon.

 <p align=center>
   <picture>